Absolventa/emarsys-rb/README.md

 ## Emarsys API Hint

-This wrapper tries to implement all available methods of the Emarsys API in a Ruby-like manner.
-However, the Emarsys API lacks a decent amount of methods.
+This wrapper tries to implement all available methods of the Emarsys API in a Ruby-like fashion.
+However, the Emarsys API lacks a decent amount of methods that you would an API to provide.
-Thus, if methods are missing or a certain implementation style was chossen it is most likely due to the inconsistency of the API itself.
+Thus, if methods are missing or a certain implementation style was choosen it is most likely due to the inconsistency of the API itself.
-Feel free to get in touch or submit a pull request if something is missing.
+Feel free to get in touch or submit a pull request if you encounter any problems.

 Must-known facts about the Emarsys API: